Code-Institute-Submissions/21-The-Card-Game/README.md

 * When first switching themes to either beach-theme or night-theme, the whole page reloads and can see the background colour while the image loads.
 A suitable background colour has been used for this reason and as a failsafe in case the image doesn’t load.

-* Difference between Chrome Dev Tools device display and actual display for iPhone 8 and some desktop views.
+* Difference between Chrome Dev Tools device display and actual display for iPhone 8.
+Also happens for some desktop views after posting the project on peer code review a couple of people came back to say the bottom buttons were cut off on their laptops - when checked their screen resolutions on Chrome dev tools it looked fine, I have set overflow-y to scroll in media queries from medium screen sizes to avoid losing content completely.
+This should be investigated further.

 # Deployment